NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 I have to check whether all the trigonometric methods and functions are working properly.If not need to chech for solution

 -----------------------------------------------------------------------------------------------------
+#### October 10th

+###### Anjana Thanguturi
+Worked on trigonometric functions and their inversev functions along with sindhuja.
+All are implemented but facing some output errors need to work on them.